 This is why, nowadays, the word “epicurean” has a lot to do with choosing pleasure and poo-pooing the consequences.

-Third, “pleasure” doesn’t necessarily mean sensual pleasure (derived from eating ice cream, for instance).
-Other things count too—values, health, friendship.
+- “Pleasure” doesn’t necessarily mean sensual pleasure (derived from eating ice cream, for instance).
+Other things count too – values, health, friendship and such.

 Put differently, Epicurus was a fan of taking a bigger perspective and playing the tape forward.